 Knowledge acquired by students will be assessed through written and oral exams during the entire university career.

 The degree exam consists in preparing a paper/thesis, evaluated according to methods similar to those of written exams but not in the presence of the student.
 The supervisor may require an oral discussion of the paper/thesis, in case he/she considers it to be necessary.

-Furthermore, admission is subject to a linguistic-cultural test aimed at assessing the level of English knowledge (at least level B1), as well as of Italian language and general education relating to the history and geography of China or of Spanish-speaking countries, depending on the curriculum chosen.
+Admission is subjected to a linguistic-cultural and aptitude test aimed at assessing the level of English knowledge (at least level B1), as well as of Italian language and general education relating to the history and geography of Spanish-speaking countries.
+The call for selection will be published soon.

 No work experience is required.